 However, here’s how you can serve them in a fancier, more indulgent way, especially when making them on a special day:

-• Top with whipped cream and drizzle with melted chocolate.
+- Top with whipped cream and drizzle with melted chocolate.
 You should serve it, especially for parties or guests.
-You can also use caramel or raspberry sauce for color and taste.
+You could even pair with chocolate sauce that hardens for extra texture.

-• Serve with fresh berries: You have strawberries, raspberries, or blueberries.
-They will add freshness and a little tart contrast to the rich chocolate flavor.
+- Serve with fresh berries: You have strawberries, raspberries, or blueberries.
+For a fun twist, pair with white chocolate cheesecake stuffed strawberries.

 Lastly, if you’re just eating them alone in your kitchen, then you can also grab two tops with nothing and eat them warm straight from your hand.